Morgan Penfold

-Morgan Kendall Penfold (born 3 December 1998) is an English former professional footballer who played as a striker.
-He retired in 2021 due to injury and now works for Mick George Group in Peterborough.
+Morgan Kendall Penfold (born 3 December 1998) is an English professional footballer who recently playedas a forward for Wisbech Town.

-Club career
+Career

 After an eight-year spell in the Peterborough United academy, Penfold made his first-team debut during a 6–1 EFL Trophy defeat against Norwich City U23s, replacing Marcus Maddison in the 72nd minute.

 In October 2016, Penfold joined Southern League Premier Division side St Ives Town on a youth loan.
 On 22 October 2016, Penfold made his St Ives debut in their 4–1 away defeat against Hitchin Town, replacing Jordan Jarrold.
 Penfold went onto make eleven more league appearances for St Ives before returning to Peterborough in January 2017.

 After several further loan spells, including a return to St Ives Town in 2019, he was released by Peterborough United at the end of the 2018–19 season.

 Penfold then joined National League side Barrow, signing an initial two-year deal on 15 May 2019, forming part of their promotion winning side in 2020.
 In October 2020, he joined F.C.
 United of Manchester on a three month loan deal.

+Penfold retired from professional football in 2021 and works for Mick George Group in Peterborough.

+Penfold came out of retirement and signed for Northern Premier League Division One Midlands club Spalding United in September 2022.

+Penfold signed for United Counties League Premier Division North club Wisbech Town on dual-registration in November 2022.

+On 20 December 2022, it was announced that Penfold had left the club.